 There are many products that claim to positively effect turf health, such as decrease thatch, increase rooting, reduce pesticide applications, enhance winter hardiness, increase green speed, and on and on.
 To make those types of claims, a product needs to be evaluated using some statistical knowledge.
 If a salesperson or researcher can show you the statistical evaluation done in studying the product then you'll have more confidence in trying it.
-Every consumer needs some basic understanding of statistics in order to guestion and understand the claims that are made about a product or practice.
+Every consumer needs some basic understanding of statistics in order to question and understand the claims that are made about a product or practice.
 Statistics, in spite of its complicated calculations, strengthens our understanding in many walks-of-life, from turfgrass management to sports.
 I just hope the original Packer outcome prediction holds true.
-The way that they're pounding the Bears today, as I write this, the prediction looks true with 100% confidence.
+The way that they're pounding the Bears today on December 1, 1996 (Substitute Vikings on November 11, 2007), as I write this, the prediction looks true with 100% confidence.